twd2/captive-login-page/README.md

 # captive-login-page

-Offers a selective login page for captive portals in Mac OS X
+You can select the username / password pair desired to use in the poped login window for captive portals in OS X.

-## Replace Default ProbeURL

-/Library/Preferences/SystemConfiguration/CaptiveNetworkSupport/Settings.plist
+### Getting Started

+1. Clone this repository and make it accessable locally (e.g. localhost/...)

+2. Configure authentication infomation in `config.json`

+3. Edit `/Library/Preferences/SystemConfiguration/CaptiveNetworkSupport/Settings.plist`